 Sl.
 No. Particulars Company Information 1.
-Corporate Ide entity Number (CIN) of L74899DL1994PLC128577 2.
-Name of the Company Capital India Finance Limited 3.
+Corporate Identity Number (CIN) of the Company L74899DL1994PLC128577 2.
+Name of the 0 Company Capital India Finance Limited 3.
 Registered ad dress 2nd Floor, DLF Centre, Sansad Marg, New Delhi - 110001 4.
 Website www.capitalindia.com 5.
 E-mail id secretarial@capitalindia.com 6.
-Financial Yea r reported FY 2019-2020 7.
-Sector(s) that the Company is engaged in (industrial activity codewise) As on March 31, 2020, the Company is an NBFC with the main business of Financing and Investments - granting Loans wisej The NIC code is 65923 8.
-List three key products/services that the Company manufactures/provides (as in balance sheet) Financing and Investment - Granting of Loans 9.
+Financial Year r reported FY 2019-2020 7.
+Sector(s) that the Company is engaged in (industrial activity codewise) As on March 31, 2020, the Company is an NBFC with the main business of Financing and Investments - granting Loans wisej The NIC code is 65923 8. products/services that manufactures/provides sheet) Financing and Investment - Granting of Loans 9.
 Total number of locations where business activity is undertaken by the Company a.
 Number of International Locations: 0 b.
-Number o of National Locations: 2 10. ed by the Company - National/International The Company together with its subsidiaries, serves the national market only
+Number c of National Locations: 2 10.
+Markets served by the Company - Local/State/National/International The Company together with its subsidiaries, serves the national marke only